raditya1117/HoneyBadger/fastapi-testing/article.md

 ## Error handling using custom exception handlers in FastAPI

 FastAPI allows us to write custom handlers for each exception by defining functions using the `exception_handler` decorator.
-Each custom exception handler takes a Python Request and an Exception object as its input.
-Inside the exception handler, we can process the exception, log the error messages, and raise HTTPException with a proper message to return the API response.
+Each custom exception handler takes a Python `Request` and an `Exception` object as its input.
+Inside the exception handler, we can process the exception, log the error messages, and return a proper API response.
 Once we have defined a custom exception handler, all the exceptions of the specified exception type are handled by the exception handler.

 For instance, we can define a custom exception handler to handle all the TypeError exceptions as follows: